ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/ResourceGenerator/UnityResourceGenerator.md

 ![EditorPreferences](~images/ResourceGenerator/EditorPreferences.png)

+For browsing the current editor preferences it is advised to use the [PlayerPrefsEditor](https://github.com/sabresaurus/PlayerPrefsEditor) project

 ## Customization

 After pressing the `Generate Resource Paths` button, or visiting the `ResourceGenerator` page in the Project Settings an asset will be generated in the Assets folder, which will contain settings for the code generation.